r0bbar/siglab/siglab_py/README.md

             },
             "filled_amount": 10,        <-- aggregates computed by gateway.py by summing filled amount of slices
             "average_cost": 0.88979,    <-- aggregates computed by gateway.py
+            "fees" : 0.01,              <-- aggregates computed by gateway.py by fees of slices (If DivisiblePosition.fees_ccy specified.
+Zero otherwise.)
             "pos" : 10                  <-- gateway.py: From exchange.fetch_position (if default_type!=spot.
 This is in base ccy, we handled multiplier for you), exchange.fetch_balance (if default_type==spot)
         }